blueprismo/100-golang-exercices/basic_exercises/007/README.md

 # Exercise: User input

+Here I will briefly explain the memory address of a variable.
+Variables are stored in-memory and they are

 - Using only the fmt package, ask a user for it's name and then for it's surname
 - Store it in 2 variables called "name" and "surname"
 - After user has entered the data, print it out